What Happens After Pregnancy

 During pregnancy your body experiences many changes and, as your baby grows, often the pressure on your bladder will increase too.
 All the extra weight pressing down on your pelvic floor muscles weakens them, which usually means the amount of urine your bladder can typically hold decreases.
 So, during pregnancy you’ll find yourself having to urinate more frequently, or you may experience loss of bladder control.

-After having your baby, the truth is, you might find your bladder leakage still wants to hang around.
+After having your baby, the truth is, you might find that your bladder leakage persists.

 Why?
-Well, pushing your baby through the birth canal places all sorts of stretching pressures on most of your pelvic organs, and while some women might be able to withstand that kind of pressure more than others, some may find the process has put a huge strain on their bladder, which can again trigger a reduction in bladder control.
+Well, pushing your baby through the birth canal places will result in all sorts of stretching pressures on most of your pelvic organs.
+While some women might be able to withstand that kind of pressure more than others, some may find the process has put a huge strain on their bladder, which can again trigger a reduction in bladder control.

 While most women will eventually and slowly regain control of their bladder, it’s important to note though that this can commonly be aggravated again further down the track (and by further down the track, we hopefully mean many years), by such natural changes like menopause.
 Luckily, having your children and seeing them grow up is worth the inconvenience!

-Pregnancy incontinence should only last for a short period after giving birth, enough time to allow muscles to be regained.
+Muscles will be regained after some time, so pregnancy incontinence should only last for a short period after giving birth.
 If you’re still experiencing light bladder leakage more than six weeks after you’ve given birth you should consult your doctor.
 It’s always recommended that you talk to your doctor or health care professional when it comes to helping you determine, control and improve your loss of bladder control to fit with your own unique lifestyle.